-The success of our business, including our ability to finance our company and generate any revenue in the future, will primarily depend on the successful development, regulatory approval and commercialization of our FA, FECD, HD and DM1 GeneTACTM candidates, as well as our other product candidates, which may never occur.
+The success of our business, including our ability to finance our company and generate any revenue in the future, will primarily depend on the successful development, regulatory approval and commercialization of our FA, FECD and DM1 GeneTACTM candidates, as well as our other product candidates, which may never occur.
 In the future, we may also become dependent on other product candidates that we may develop or acquire; however, given our early stage of development, it may be several years, if at all, before we have demonstrated the safety and efficacy of a treatment sufficient to warrant approval for commercialization.
 If we are unable to develop, or obtain regulatory approval for, or, if approved, successfully commercialize our product candidates, we may not be able to generate sufficient revenue to continue our business.

 Nonclinical and clinical development involves a lengthy and expensive process with uncertain timelines and outcomes, and results of nonclinical studies and clinical trials may not be predictive of future trial results.
-If development of our programs is unsuccessful or delayed, we may be unable to obtain required regulatory approvals and be unable to commercialize our product candidates on a timely basis, if at all.
+If development of our programs is unsuccessful or delayed, we may be unable to obtain required regulatory approvals and be unable to commercialize our product candidates on a timely basis, if at all.\

 Clinical drug development is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Failure or delay can occur at any time during the drug development process, including due to factors outside of our control.
 Success in nonclinical testing and early clinical trials does not ensure that later clinical trials will be successful.
 A number of companies in the pharmaceutical industry, including biotechnology companies, have suffered significant setbacks in clinical trials, even after having promising results in earlier nonclinical studies or clinical trials.
 These setbacks have been caused by, among other things, nonclinical findings emerging while clinical trials were underway and safety or efficacy observations made in nonclinical studies or clinical trials, including previously unreported adverse events.
-Although we have conducted clinical studies of the prior DT-216 product candidate and nonclinical studies of the prior DT-216 product candidate and nonclinical studies of the treatment of patients with FA, certain nonclinical studies of DT-168 for the treatment of patients with FECD and certain nonclinical studies of other potential product candidates targeting expansion repeat driven diseases, we do not know whether DT-216P2 or DT-168 or other potential product candidates targeting expansion repeat driven diseases will perform in future clinical trials as they have performed in these prior studies.
+Although we have conducted the SAD Phase 1 and MAD Phase 1 clinical trials and nonclinical studies of DT-216 for the treatment of patients with FA and certain nonclinical studies of DT-168 for the treatment of patients with FECD and other potential product candidates targeting expansion repeat driven diseases, we do not know whether DT-216 or DT-168 or other potential product candidates targeting expansion repeat driven diseases, we do not know whether DT-216 or DT-168 or other potential product candidates targeting expansion repeat driven diseases will perform in future clinical trials as they have performed in these prior studies.
 Furthermore, for some indications that we are pursuing, such as FECD caused by a nucleotide repeat expansion mutation in the TCF4 gene, there are no animal models of the human disease and therefore our ability to predict human disease outcomes may be reduced.

 The results of nonclinical and early clinical trials of our product candidates may not be predictive of the results of later-stage clinical trials.
 Adverse safety or efficacy observations in nonclinical studies or clinical trials may result in delays in timelines of our programs before or after clinical trials have commenced.
-Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy traits despite having progressed through nonclinical and initial clinical trials.
+Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy traits despite having progressed through preclinical and initial clinical trials.
 Notwithstanding any potential promising results in earlier studies, we cannot be certain that we will not face similar setbacks.
 Even if our clinical trials are completed, the results may not be sufficient to obtain regulatory approval for our product candidates.